 First Treatment: ParaGuard vs. Fish Mouth Rot

 I went to SeaChem’s official forum and asked which product I should use to treat fish mouth rot.
-They told me usually Paraguard should fix the problem, but some strains of the bacteria can be resisting to certain medications.
-Stronger medicines were needed in this case.
-Then they went on and recommended both SulfaPlex and KanaPlex.
+They told me usually Paraguard should fix the problem, but some strains of the bacteria can be resisting to some medications.
+I needed stronger medicines in this case.
+Then they went on and recommended KanaPlex.

-KanaPlex had prevailed what others could not in my case.
-It did not mean other medications will be absolutely useless against all mouth rot cases.
-The particular strain of Columnaris just happened to be resisting to ParaGuard and SulfaPlex, while still vulnerable to KanaPlex.
-It might just be the opposite outcome for someone else.
+Sulfathiazole had prevailed what others could not in my case.
+It did not mean other medications will be useless against all mouth rot cases.
+The particular strain of Columnaris, my fish, had just happened to be resisting to ParaGuard and KanaPlex.
+It was still vulnerable to Sulfathiazole.
+It might just be the opposite outcome in different cases from other fish owners.

 On the bright side, none of the fry (over 50 of them) was affected by either the disease or the medication.
 They all grew up nicely.
-I gave away 30+ small Neon Rainbow fish to friends, and kept the rest.
-Now they are all living happily after in my community aquarium.
+I gave away 30+ small Neon Rainbowfish to friends when they reached the size of my thumbnail.
+The rest of them are living happily ever after in my community aquarium.

 Prevention of Fish Mouth Rot:

-As was mentioned, fish mouth rot / fungus is most likely to happen in a poorly maintained aquarium.
-The opposite can be true that you can easily prevent it from happening by having a well maintained aquarium.
-As a matter of fact, mouth rot had never come back when the fish are under my care.
+Anyway, you can easily prevent it from happening by having a well-maintained aquarium.
+In fact, mouth rot had never come back when the fish are under my care.

 You can achieve this goal too by:

-1. Having excellent water quality to keep the potential harmful bacteria at minimal level;
+1. Having excellent water quality to keep the potentially harmful bacteria at minimal level;

-3. Keeping the fish stress free by not overstocking the aquarium; nor have some other stressful factors such as incompatible fish species with aggression issues.
+3. Keeping the fish stress free by not overstocking the aquarium; nor have some other stress factors such as incompatible fish species with aggression issues;

-Please note the columnaris bacteria love warmer water especially within the 80~90F range.
-So keeping the water temperature at 70~80F during an outbreak can slow down the mouth rot considerably.
-Most tropical fish should be fine under this temperature as long as you lower the water temperature slowly (no more than 3F per hour, the slower the better).
+Please note the Columnaris bacteria love warmer water especially within the 80~90F range.
+So keeping the water temperature at 70~75F during an outbreak can slow down the mouth rot considerably.
+Most tropical fish should be fine under this temperature, as long as you lower the water temperature slowly (no more than 3F per hour, the slower, the better).